JosieOnGit/Luniks/Geography/Cities per Nation.md

 - Tiái Czi 203 Factory and its 2246 fireworks explosion
 - Leremkov's labs

-Leremkov's labs, and the investigation that was launched to find out the exact reasons how the Leremkov virus came to spread, are thoroughly detailed in [[Leremkov - BREACH]].
+Leremkov's labs, and the investigation that was launched to find out the exact reasons how the Leremkov virus came to spread, are thoroughly detailed in [[BREACH]].

 #### Weshalt